malanalex/django-rest-api-scraper/README.md

 -   Best practices for configuration split and project structure;

 ### Important
+-  This implementation is not production ready, it's just a proof of concept;
+-  This implementation lacks the notification features so that the user will be notified of the task status - fail/succeed
+-  This implementation also lacks a tracking system for failed tasks and also a retry mechanism;
 -  There is an issue with Docker if you are using a M1/M2 Macbook which is why you have to force the config: --platform=linux/amd64

 ## Code quality